Silting Theory in triangulated categories with coproducts

-\begin{rem} For many 'well-behaved' triangulated categories with coproducts, condition 1 of Definition \ref{def.strong presilting} is automatic.
+\begin{rem} For many `well-behaved' triangulated categories with coproducts, condition 1 of Definition \ref{def.strong presilting} is automatic.
 For instance, if $\mathcal{E}$ is a Frobenius exact category of Grothendieck type as defined in \cite{Sto}, then it was proved in \cite[Theorem 2.13 and Proposition 3.9]{SS} that, for each set $\mathcal{T}$ of objects of $\mathcal{D}:=\underline{\mathcal{E}}$, the pair $({}^\perp (\mathcal{T}^{\perp _{ \leq 0}}),\mathcal{T}^{\perp _{<0}})$ is a t-structure in $\mathcal{D}$ (see also \cite{AJS}).
 Actually, ${}^\perp (\mathcal{T}^{\perp _{ \leq 0}})$ consists of those objects which are isomorphic in $\mathcal{D}$ to direct summands of objects that admit a continuous transfinite filtration in $\mathcal{E}$ with successive factors in $\bigcup_{k\geq 0}\mathcal{T}[k]$. \end{rem}

-\begin{rem} In an independent recent work, Psaroudakis and Vitoria (see \cite[Definition 4.1]{PV}) call an object $T$ of $\mathcal{D}$ silting when $(T^{\perp_{>0}},T^{\perp_{<0}})$ is a t-structure such that $T\in T^{\perp_{>0}}$.
+\begin{rem} In an independent recent work, Psaroudakis and Vit\'oria (see \cite[Definition 4.1]{PV}) call an object $T$ of $\mathcal{D}$ silting when $(T^{\perp_{>0}},T^{\perp_{<0}})$ is a t-structure such that $T\in T^{\perp_{>0}}$.
 From Theorem \ref{teor.presilting t-structures} below one can easily derive that their definition is equivalent to our definition of silting object. \end{rem}

 We immediately get some examples.
 An extension of the second one will be given in later sections.